mvallet91/JELAI/README.md

 - Docker Compose
 - Python 3.10 or above

+### Quick Start
+Build and run the JupyterHub server using docker compose.
+This will create a JupyterHub instance using the latest image from the JupyterHub Docker Hub repo (quay.io/jupyterhub/jupyterhub) with the volume **jupyterhub-data** to persist data for individual users and a network **jupyterhub-network** to allow communication between the JupyterHub server, the individual user servers, and the chatbot server.
+- Clone this repository to your local machine
+- Run the Ollama server (see below)
+- Create an **.env** file in the **jupyterhub-docker/middleware** directory and add the Ollama server address:
+    - `ollama_url=http://localhost:11434` if you have it local, otherwise the address of your Ollama server
+- Go to the **jupyterhub-docker** directory in the terminal
+- Run `docker compose build` to build the container
+- Run `docker compose up -d` to start the container in detached mode.
+- Access the JupyterHub server at `http://localhost:8000` in your browser (see *Nginx* below for public access).
+- The default admin user is `admin`, create a new user called admin, with a new password, to access the system.
+- To stop the system, run `docker compose down`.

 ### Individual User Servers
 The individual user servers are automatically created (or *spawned*) when a user is created in the JupyterHub server.
 These servers include the necessary configuration for the JupyterLab-Pioneer and Jupyter-Chat extensions to log telemetry data and enable chat functionality in the notebook.

-To build the image from the Dockerfile:
+The image is built automatically using the Dockerfile in the user-notebook directory.

+### User Working Environment
+In the Dockerfile in the user-notebook directory, the working directory for the chatbot interaction is set to the **working-directory** environment variable.
+This is the local directory where students see their notebooks and chat files.
+To add course or experiment materials, the files can be added to the **working-directory** in the user-notebook image.
+Additionally, the default directory for chat files can be set in the Dockerfile, for example by setting `{"defaultDirectory": "chats/"}'`.
-- Go to the **jupyterhub-docker/user-notebook** directory in the terminal
+Check the Dockerfile in the user-notebook directory for more details.
-- Run `docker build -t user-notebook .` - this will build the image and tag it as `user-notebook`.
-If you make any changes to the Dockerfile, such as adding specific packages, you will need to rebuild the image.
-You can version the image by adding a tag, e.g., `user-notebook:v1` and changing that in the **docker-compose.yml** file in the **jupyterhub-docker** directory.

-#### Chatbot File Watcher
+### Chatbot File Watcher
 The chat interaction app in **chat_interact.py** watches the chat files for changes and sends the messages to the chatbot server.
 It automatically runs in the individual containers.
-Currently, the [Jupyter-chat](https://github.com/jupyterlab/jupyter-chat) extension limits exploration to the JupyterLab [root directory](https://github.com/jupyterlab/jupyter-chat/issues/61), so there is the risk that users could access or modify the chat files.
-This will be addressed in future versions.
+The [Jupyter-chat](https://github.com/jupyterlab/jupyter-chat) extension used to limit exploration to the JupyterLab [root directory](https://github.com/jupyterlab/jupyter-chat/issues/61).

-### JupyterHub server
-Build and run the JupyterHub server using docker compose.
-This will create a JupyterHub instance using the latest image from the JupyterHub Docker Hub repo (quay.io/jupyterhub/jupyterhub) with the volume **jupyterhub-data** to persist data for individual users and a network **jupyterhub-network** to allow communication between the JupyterHub server, the individual user servers, and the chatbot server.
-- Go to the **jupyterhub-docker** directory in the terminal
-- Run `docker compose build` to build the container
-- Run `docker compose up -d` to start the container in detached mode.
+Now the directory can be specified in the Dockerfile of the user-notebook image, for example by setting ``{"defaultDirectory": "chats/"}'`.

 ### Ollama Server
 For a local LLM server, you can use [Ollama](https://ollama.com/).
 Follow the instructions in the [Ollama server documentation](https://github.com/varunvasudeva1/ollama-server-docs?tab=readme-ov-file) to install and run Ollama as a service.